Skahrr/Scaffy-React/README.md

 ## Usage

-1. Download the `start-vite-project.sh` script.
+1. Download the `Scaffy-React.sh` script.
 2. Open a terminal and navigate to the directory where the script is located.
 3. Give execute permissions to the script with the following command: